Henz0101/Henz0101/README.md

 ## Projects I'm proud of:

-**💡 WeSpace:** A social networking site connecting people in unique ways.
+**💡 Kleek:** A social networking site connecting people in unique ways.
 🔧 Various custom websites and tools to make life easier and more fun.

 ## Skills: